 So the summer days are longer.
 You’re drinking more wine and beer, in addition to your morning coffee and tea.
 An occasional Diet Coke and Mountain Dew works its way into your afternoon.
 You’re jogging, doing Bikram Yoga, playing tennis, basketball…you’re out in the sun longer.
 You’re sweating more.
 You need hydration.
 What do you do?
 Buy Gatorade?
 You wouldn’t be alone if you said “yes”.
 It’s a multi-billion dollar company and responsible for 46% of the sports drink market.
 But is it the smartest choice?
 Not exactly.
 Gatorade claims to replace your electrolytes.
 But does it?
 Not exactly.
-Gatorade only contains 2 of the 5 essential electrolytes, so you still need to replace the other 3.
+Gatorade only contains two of the five essential electrolytes, so you still need to replace the other three.
 Gatorade also contains a lot of sugar, which might make you feel energized when you are depleted, but if you’re exercising to burn fat, don’t you want to avoid excess sugar?

 If Gatorade only contains sodium and potassium, then it’s incomplete and can’t replace all the electrolytes your body loses, when it perspires for long periods of time.
 Also, one liter of Gatorade provides less than 500mg of sodium, which is only about half the amount of sodium lost in a liter of sweat.
 As a cyclist, of 20 years, I’ve rarely seen cyclists drink Gatorade on long rides.
 It’s only done, when there’s no choice, or it’s being augmented with something else.